Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Estimation

+The first line represents the squared bias and the variance of the CATE estimator evaluated for each $z=Z_i$ and then takes the expectation over the observed test sample.
+This part shows the well-known bandwidth selection problem in RDD,\footnote{There is a large literature on how to select the bandwidth for local polynomial estimators in the RD setting, see e.g., \cite{calanico2020optbw}.} however, let us emphasize that our criterion uses the expectations over $z=Z_i$, thus the resulting bandwidth is going to be optimal over the population and not for each leaf.

-This formulation highlights the trade-off between finding new different treatment effects -- hence larger trees -- and minimizing the variance of the estimated treatment effects.
-The expected value\footnote{$Z_i$ refers to features from $\ste$.} of the squared CATE $(\E_{Z_i}\left[ \ttausq \right])$ prefers trees which are larger, as the expected squared treatment effects grows as there are more leaves (or groups).
-On the other hand, any estimator for this term is increasing in the number of splits, which leads to select trees, that are too large, i.e. where the treatment effects are in fact the same in different leaves.
-This is called over-fitting the true tree.
-The first term, the expected value of the treatment effect variances, explicitly incorporates the fact that finer partitions generate greater variance in leaf estimates in finite samples.
-Therefore it prefers smaller trees, where the average variance of the estimated treatment effects is lower.
-Through this channel, this term offsets the over-fitting caused by the expected value of the squared treatments.
-Note that, the expected variance term may select larger trees if leaves (or groups) have the same treatment effect, but have lower expected variances.
+The second line highlights the trade-off between finding new, different treatment effects (the squared term of the CATE) and minimizing the variance of the estimated treatment effects that is familiar in the causal supervised machine learning literature.
+Note, however that we used $\tilde{\tau}$ instead of $\hat\tau$, to highlight bias-corrected estimator for treatment effect, which we discuss in the next section.
+The expected value of the squared CATE term prefer larger trees, as the expected squared treatment effects grow as there are more leaves (or groups).
+On the other hand, an increasing number of splits leads to too large trees, i.e., where the treatment effects are the same in different leaves.
+This is called over-fitting.
+The fourth terms explicitly incorporate that finer partitions generate greater variance in leaf estimates with finite samples.
+Therefore, it prefers smaller trees, where the average variance of the estimated treatment effects is lower.
+Through these channels, these terms dampen the over-fitting caused by the first and third terms.
+Also, note that the expected variance (fourth) term may select larger trees if leaves (or groups) have the same treatment effect, but have lower expected variances separately.